saiintbrisson/saiintbrisson/README.md

 I've previously fiddled around with lots of languages but my favorite was Java (mainly because of Minecraft), until I met Rust.

 Rust has been my main language for the past year or so, it's beautifully designed and well thought.
 It has enchanted me with its features and versatility.
-Throughout the last year, I developed a special interest in networks, distributed systems, and systems capable of handling high data throughput in general.
+Throughout the last year, I developed a special interest in networks, distributed systems, and services with high throughput.
 I am currently studying memory usage hygiene, and performance improvements by applying optimizations when they make sense.

 ### Knowledge